hrishim/llvl_prog1_book/src/binary_representation.md

 This section we will learn about number representation using the binary system.
 Representation only governs how numbers are represented for writing, storing in memory etc. It makes no difference to the result of arithmetic operations.
 Meaning that arithmetic operations like addition, subtraction, multiplication, and division will have the same result regardless of whether the representation is in decimal, binary, hexadecimal, octal etc.

 We are used to counting using the decimal number system.
 This system has ten symbols (decimal numerals) to represent numbers, namely - 0 1 2 3 4 5 6 7 8 9.
-Of course, these symbols can represent values greater than ten.
+Of course, using these symbols we can represent values greater than ten.
 For example, after counting from 0 till 9 we run out of symbols for ten.
 To represent ten and higher numbers more than one of those symbols is used - 10, 11, 12...10521... etc. A special symbol is pre-fixed to numbers to represent negative numbers (-1, -2, -3... etc.).

 OK, so all of this number representation is elementary school material.
 What is the point of all this?
 The main point is that numbers are represented with symbols.
 Modern computers use *binary*  representation for storing and operating on numbers.
 The decimal number format uses 10 symbols (11 actually if you count the minus sign for negative numbers) the binary number format uses just two symbols.